 In addition to Moon's religious movement, he built a multibillion-dollar global business empire.
 He owned companies ranging from newspapers, including the Washington Times, to hospitals, universities and non-profit organizations.
 In 1982, his business dealings also drew controversy when he was charged with tax evasion and served a 13-month prison sentence.

 In 1996, in hopes of reviving waning church membership, Moon renamed his church the Family Federation for World Peace and Unification.

 After developing complications from pneumonia, Moon died on September 2, 2012, leaving behind a wife and 10 children.
-According to Bloomberg.com, when Moon was interviewed by religion professor Frederick Sontag about what would happened to his church after his death, Moon said, "I will continue to led the church from the spirit world."
+According to Bloomberg.com, when Moon was interviewed by religion professor Frederick Sontag about what would happen to his church after his death, Moon said, "I will continue to lead the church from the spirit world."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!